-Because most of Town parks are imbedded within the residential areas of the Town, adjacent households have the advantage of immediate access for their recreation, and are front row spectators for all activities related to park use.
+Because most of Town parks are iembedded within the residential areas of the Town, adjacent households have the advantage of immediate access for their recreation, and are front row spectators for all activities related to park use.
 Users of the parks have a responsibility to the Town to safeguard the condition of the parks and to abide by Town regulations concerning such things as parking, trash, and hours of use.
 Users of the parks also have a responsibility to adjacent households to minimize any peripheral effects of the users' activities.
 These include, but are not limited to, physical damage to property, excessive noise, and inappropriate behavior.
+This is reflected in the Town regulations for use of public spaces.